jhpyle/docassemble/_docs/fields.md

 A powerful feature of `buttons` is the ability to use Python code to generate button choices.
-If an item under `buttons` is a key-value pair in which the key is the word `code`, then **docassemble** executes the value as Python code, which it expects to return a list.
+If an item under `buttons` is a key-value pair in which the key is the word `code`, then **docassemble** executes the value as Python code, which is expected to return a list.
 This code is executed at the time the question is asked, and the code can include variables from the interview.  **docassemble** will process the resulting list and create additional buttons for each item.
-To illustrate this, the first example above could alternatively have been written as:

-{% highlight yaml %}
----
-field: user_understands_no_attorney_client_relationship
-question: |
-  Your use of this system does not mean that you have a lawyer.
-Do you understand this?
-buttons:
-  - "I understand": understands
-  - code: |
-      [{'does not understand':"I do not understand"}, {'unsure':"I'm not sure"}]
----
-{% endhighlight %}
+{% include side-by-side.html demo="buttons-code-list" %}

 Note that the Python code needs to return key-value pairs (Python dictionaries) where the key is what the variable should be set to and the value is the button label.
 This is different from the [YAML] syntax.

+This is equivalent to:

+{% include side-by-side.html demo="buttons-code-list-equivalent" %}

 ## <a name="field with choices"></a>`field` with `choices`

-{% highlight yaml %}
----
-question: |
-  What is your favorite color?
-field: favorite_color
-choices:
-  - Red: red
-  - Blue: blue
-  - Green: green
----
+To provide a multiple choice question with "radio buttons" and a "Continue" button, use `field` with a `choices` list:

-{% endhighlight %}
+{% include side-by-side.html demo="choices" %}

-This provides "radio buttons" with a "Continue" button.

 ## <a name="image button"></a>Adding images to `buttons` or `choices`

 To add a decorative icon to a choice, use a key/value pair and add `image` as an additional key.

-{% highlight yaml %}
----
-field: gender
-question: |
-  Are you a man or a woman?
-buttons:
-  - Man: masculine
-    image: male
-  - Woman: feminine
-    image: female
----
-{% endhighlight %}
+{% include side-by-side.html demo="buttons-icons" %}

-This works with both `buttons` and `choices`.
+This works with `choices` as well:

+{% include side-by-side.html demo="choices-icons" %}

 ## <a name="code button"></a>buttons/choices that embed `question` and `code` blocks